bobgeis/js-space-rocks/thoughts.md

 Lots of dependencies!
 What do they all do?

-#### dependencies:
+#### Dependencies:

 * babel-polyfill: for backfilling for old browsers.

 * immutable: immutable data structures used for game state

-* jquery: a useful DOM library for smoothing browser quirks.

-* lodash: a useful FP-oriented library.

-* react: a front end library with vdom
+* react: a front end library

-* react-dom: for actually using react with the DOM.
+* react-dom: for using react with the DOM.

 * react-redux: for using redux with react.

 * redux: state management library

-* redux-actions

-* redux-immutablejs
+* redux-loop: an approach to handle side effects in redux. (change in the reducer return)

-* redux-thunk: an approach to handle side effects in redux.
+* redux-thunk: an approach to handle side effects in redux. (change in the actions)

-* redux-undo: lib to make a reducer undoable.
+* redux-undo: lib to make a reducer undoable, enabling the omega-13 feature.

-#### Devdeps:
+#### Dev Dependencies:

 * babel-cli: used for node-babel in the hmr script.
-This lets us write webpack config in babelese.
+This is one way to allow us to write webpack config in babelese.

-* babel-core: we want this to translate es6+ into stuff that will run on less furistic browsers.
+* babel-core: we want this to translate es6+ into stuff that will run on less futuristic browsers.

 * babel-eslint: so eslint will recognize babelese.